 Setting up the dialog box to fit a distribution

-To activate this tool, select the XLSTAT / Modeling data / Distribution fitting command, or click on the corresponding button of the Modeling Data toolbar (see below).
+Select the XLSTAT / Modeling data / Distribution fitting command (see below).

-Once you've clicked on the button, the dialog box appears.
-Select the data on the Excel sheet.
-The Data are in the B column.
+In the General tab, select column B in the Data field.
 We let XLSTAT estimate the parameters of the negative binomial distribution function.

 XLSTAT offers two different formulations of the negative binomial distribution.
 The one that is adapted to our case is the second one.

-We activate the options for the Kolmogorov-Smirnov and the Goodness of Chi-square tests, which are necessary to test our assumption.
-For the Chi-square test, we use the bounds that we defined above.
+In the Options tab, activate the Goodness of Chi-square tests, which is necessary to test our assumption.
+We use the bounds that we defined above.

 Interpreting the results of a distribution fitting analysis

 The first result of interest for us is the value of the k and p parameters of the negative binomial distribution (fitted using the maximum likelihood method), and the estimates of the sample and theoretical mean, variance, skewness and kurtosis.
 The closer these statistics obtained from the data and from the parameters, the better the fit.
 Here, the fit is excellent.
 Note: the theoretical mean is given by kp, and the variance by kp(p+1).